|

 - Copy the page and re-name it.

-information, including the TITLE and META tags in the header.
+including the TITLE and META tags in the header, and all images.

 - Check the syntax and spelling, and make corrections.